Our products

 Ingredients: toasted rustic country bread, caramelized onion (onion slowly poached with a pinch of sugar for 30 minutes), smoked salmon, chopped walnuts, extra virgin olive oil.

 Assembly: Spread a layer of caramelized onion over the toasted bread.
-Place the salmon slices and distribute the chopped walnuts on top.
+Place the salmon slices and sprinkle chopped walnuts on top.
 Finish with a drizzle of olive oil.
-The intense sweetness of the caramelized onion complements the saltiness of the smoked salmon, and the walnuts provide a crunch that contrasts with the softness of both ingredients.
-It's a comforting, autumnal toast, perfect for informal dinners with a light red wine.
-Caramelized onion can be prepared in advance and stored in the fridge for several days.
+The intense sweetness of caramelized onion complements the saltiness of the smoked salmon, and the walnuts provide a crunch that contrasts with the softness of both ingredients.
+It's a comforting, autumnal toast, perfect for informal dinners with a glass of light red wine.
+Caramelized onion can be prepared in advance and stored in the refrigerator for several days.
 Preparation: 5 minutes (with pre-made onion).

 Japanese toast: wasabi and nori seaweed

-Ingredients: pan de cristal toast or rice crackers, cream cheese, wasabi paste, smoked salmon, nori seaweed cut into thin strips, toasted sesame seeds, soy sauce.
+Ingredients: glass bread toast or rice crackers, cream cheese, wasabi paste, smoked salmon, nori seaweed cut into thin strips, toasted sesame seeds, soy sauce.

-Assembly: Mix a dab of wasabi with cream cheese until you get a pale green hue and a mild spiciness.
-Spread over the toast, place the salmon, distribute the nori strips and sesame seeds, and finish with a few drops of soy sauce.
-The Japanese fusion works because wasabi enhances the smoked flavor without masking it, and nori provides a marine umami that connects with the salmon.
-It's a surprising toast that sparks conversation at any appetizer.
+Assembly: Mix a dash of wasabi with the cream cheese until it turns a pale green with a mild spiciness.
+Spread it on the toast, add the salmon, scatter the nori strips and sesame seeds, and finish with a few drops of soy sauce.
+This Japanese fusion works because the wasabi enhances the smoked flavor without overpowering it, and the nori adds a marine umami that complements the salmon.
+It's a surprising toast that sparks conversation at any appetizer spread.
 Preparation: 4 minutes.

 Iberian toast: ham and olive oil

-Ingredients: toasted pan de cristal, grated ripe tomato, smoked salmon, thin slice of Iberian ham, extra virgin olive oil, black pepper.
+Ingredients: toasted glass bread, grated ripe tomato, smoked salmon, thin slice of Iberian ham, extra virgin olive oil, black pepper.

-Assembly: Rub tomato over the toasted bread and drizzle with olive oil.
-First place the smoked salmon slice, and then, on top, a thin slice of Iberian ham.
+Assembly: Rub tomato on the toasted bread and drizzle with olive oil.
+First, place the slice of smoked salmon, and then, on top, a thin slice of Iberian ham.
 Finish with freshly ground black pepper.
-The combination may seem risky -- two cured and potent products on the same toast -- but it works because the smokiness of the salmon and the curing of the ham speak the same language.
-It's a purely Spanish toast that you won't find in any Nordic cookbook, and it demonstrates that smoked salmon doesn't need to stay in its Scandinavian comfort zone.
+The combination may seem risky—two cured and potent products on the same toast—but it works because the smoky flavor of the salmon and the curing of the ham speak the same language.
+It's a purely Spanish toast you won't find in any Nordic cookbook, and it demonstrates that smoked salmon doesn't need to stay in its Scandinavian comfort zone.
 Preparation: 3 minutes.

 Comparison table: 10 toasts at a glance